Infant, Early Childhood, and Family Mental Health Capstone Certificate Program

 Applications are now available for the 2015 - 2016 Program.
 Apply NOW for consideration for admission and scholarships.

 Participation is by application; enrollment is limited.
 Applications will continue to be accepted as space is available.
-Apply by March 31, 2015 for first consideration for admission and scholarships.
+Apply by May 31, 2015 for consideration for admission and scholarships.

 Applying for this Capstone Certificate Program is a two step process.

 Step 1Capstone Certificate students fall under the campus category of University Special students as these students are not in degree status.
 Adult Career and Special Student Services (ACSSS) is the admitting and academic dean's office for all University Special students.
 Complete the online UW System application - follow the prompts for UW-Madison University Special students.
 After selecting the classification Capstone Certificates (UNCS) applicants choose the appropriate Capstone Certificate program from a drop-down menu.
 Applicants may use the following description for their personal statement about why they are applying for University Special Student admission:

 This application is received and processed by ACSSS with final decision held for approval from the specific Capstone Certificate coordinator.

 In addition to completing the online application, applicants are required to submit an Infant, Early Childhood, and Family Mental Health Capstone Application and supporting materials.

 Prerequisites: All applicants must hold a minimum of a Bachelor’s degree or equivalent credential from an accredited college or university.
 The minimum GPA for admission to the program is 3.0.

 - Application for admission as a University of Wisconsin-Madison Special Student

 - A current résumé or curriculum vitae